snafis/TIL/08-coreos/README.md

 CoreOS for Application Developers
 ----

-Welcome to eighth week of [52 Technologies in 2016](https://github.com/shekhargulati/52-technologies-in-2016) blog series.
+Welcome to eighth week of [TIL](https://github.com/snafis/TIL) blog series.
 This week we will learn about [CoreOS](https://coreos.com/), an Open source Linux distribution built to run and manage highly scalable and fault tolerant systems.
 It is designed to `docker` and `rocket` containers.
 When I started learning about CoreOS, I was overwhelmed by its complexity and different components that you have to know and interact with like `etcd`, `systemd`, `fleet`, `Flannel`.
 I am not an Ops guy so CoreOS documentation and many tutorials that I found on the web didn't clicked with me.
 The goal of this tutorial is to help application developers understand why they should care about CoreOS and show them how to work with CoreOS cluster running on top of Amazon EC2.

 ## What is CoreOS?